MediaComem/comem-archioweb/exercises/node.md

 Create a Node.js command line script named `yell.js` which:

 * Takes one file name as an argument.
-* Reads the file in the UTF-8 encoding.
+* Reads the file with the UTF-8 encoding.
 * Converts the contents of the file to uppercase.
 * Outputs the converted contents.